-% Notes Due
+4.250% Notes Due 2026

-We are offering \$\ in aggregate principal amount of \ \% notes due \ , which we refer to as the Notes.
-The Notes will mature on .
-We will pay interest on the Notes on \ and \ of each year, beginning \ , 2021.
-We may redeem the Notes in whole or in part at any time or from time to time at the redemption price discussed under the caption "Description of the Notes - Optional Redemption" in this prospectus supplement.
+4.250% Notes Due 2026 We are offering \$500,000,000 in aggregate principal amount of 4.250% notes due 2026, which we refer to as the Notes.
+The Notes will mature on January 15, 2026.
+We will pay interest on the Notes on January 15 and July 15 each year, beginning January 15, 2021.
+We may redeem the Notes in whole or in part at any time or from time to time at the redemption price discussed under the caption "Description of the Notes. - Optional Redemption" in this prospectus supplement.
 In addition, holders of the Notes can requires us to repurchase the Notes at 100% of their principal amount upon the occurrence of a Change of Control Repurchase Event (as defined herein).
 The Notes will be issued in minimum denominations of \$2,000 and integral multiples of \$1,000 in excess thereof.

-The Notes will be our direct unsecured obligation and rank pari passu, or equal in right of payment, with all outstanding and future unsecured unsubordinated indebtedness issued by us.
-As of March 31, 2020, we had approximately \$3.7 billion of debt outstanding of which \$1.5 billion was unsecured and unsubordinated indebtedness outstanding and \$2.2 billion was indebtedness secured by our assets or assets of our subsidiaries, and, therefore, will be effectively and/or structurally senior to the Notes.
-Additionally, we issued \$252 million of indebtedness pursuant to a term debt securitization ("CLO IV") on May 28, 2020 and terminated one of our special purpose vehicle asset credit facilities on June 2, 2020.
+The Notes will be our direct unsecured obligation and rank pari passu, or equal in right of payment, with all outstanding of Mich S1.5 billion was unsecured unsubordinated indebtedness outstanding and \$2.2 billion was indebtedness secured by our assets or assets of our subsidiaries, and, therefore, will be effectively and/or structurally senior to the Notes.
+Additionally, we issued \$252 million of indebtedness pursuant to a term debt securitization ("CLO IV") on May 28, 2020 and reminiated one of our special purpose vehicle asset credit facilities on June 2, 2020.
 We are a specialty finance company focused on lending to U.S. middle market companies.
-We define "middle market companies" to generally mean companies with earnings before interest expense, income tax expense, depreciation and amortization ("EBITDA") between \$10 million and \$250 million annually, and/or annual revenue of \$50 million to \$2.5 billion at the time of investment.
-We may on occasion invest in smaller or larger companies if an attractive opportunity presents itself, especially when there are dislocations in the capital markets, including the high yield and syndicated loan markets.
+We define "middle market companies" to generally mean companies with earnings before interest expense, income tax expense, depreciation and amortization ("ELD IV") on May 28, 2050 million annually, and/or annual revenue of \$50 million to \$2.5 billion at the time of investment, we may on occasion invest in smaller or larger companies if an attractive opportunity presents itself, especially when there at edislocations in the capital markets, including the high yield and syndicated loan markets.

-We invest in senior secured or unsecured loans, subordinated loans or mezzanine loans and, to a lesser extent, equity and equity-related securities including warrants, preferred stock and similar forms of senior equity, which may or may not be convertible into a portfolio company's common equity.
+We invest in series specially when here are dislocations in the capital markets, including the migry yeld and syndrcated total markets.
+We invest in senior secured or unsecured loans, subordinated loans or mezzanite loans and, to a lesser extent, equity and equity-related securities including warrants, preferred stock and similar forms of senior equity, which may or may not be convertible into a portfolio company's common equity.
 The debt in which we invest typically is not rated by any rating agency, but if these instruments were rated, they would likely receive a rating of below investment grade (that is, below BBB- or Baa3), which is often referred to as "high yield" or "junk."
 Our investment objective is to generate current income and, to a lesser extent, capital appreciation by targeting investment opportunities with favorable risk-adjusted returns.
-While we believe that current market conditions favor extending credit to middle market companies in the United States, our investment strategy is intended to generate favorable returns across credit cycles with an emphasis on preserving capital.
+While we believe that current market conditions favor extending credit to middle market companies in the United States, our investment strategy is intended to generate favorable returns across credit cycles with an emphasis on preserving capital preserving capital.